 “Arguably, humans are too smart for the functioning of the whole society – it pays to be individually stupid,” Moffett laughed.
 “This is the wisdom of the crowds idea brought to ants.
 Basically, all those little ants with their mostly ignorant choices, out of all that emerges a smart society.”

 Oh my word, we are so ant-like.
 It is uncanny.
 Of course, we don’t see ourselves that way.
-Our species’ centric ego impels us to paint a self-portrait commensurate with our highest ideals rather than sober self-understanding.
+Our species-centric ego impels us to paint a self-portrait commensurate with our highest ideals rather than sober self-understanding.
 Take, for example, the comment, “So, if no one is in charge, how DO ants make decisions?” (photo:”my dear, what big pincers you have”)

-Our belief in free will induces us to think we are more “in charge” than we actually are, and that at least someone knows what they are doing.
+Our belief in free will induces us to think we are more in control than we actually are, and that at least someone knows what they are doing.
 Looking back at history, I’d say it is just the opposite.
 Our biology—instinct—is the one really in charge, just as it is in ants.
-I’ve found that I just can’t remind myself too often of that fact.
-The yearning (1) to see ‘superman’ in the mind’s mirror is just that compelling.
+I’ve found that I just can’t remind myself too often of this fact.
+The yearning (1) to see ‘Superman’ in the mind’s mirror is just that compelling.

-Finally, notice how well chapter 71 has us (humanity) pegged: Not to know yet to think that one knows will lead to difficulty.
-While we’re never going to reach that simple naturalness known to other animals (and plants), we can at least take heed, as the first line of chapter 71 advises, To know yet to think that one does not know is best.
+Finally, notice how well chapter 71 has humanity pegged: Not to know yet to think that one knows will lead to difficulty.
+While we’re never going to reach that simple naturalness known to other animals and plants, we can at least take heed, as the first line of chapter 71 advises, To know yet to think that one does not know is best.

 (1) This yearning is an inevitable result of the survival instinct’s effect on a large thinking brain.
-The emotions need to feel alive and in control.
-That we share with all life, or at least, all life with a developed nervous system.
-The emotions drives thought to think up quaint scenarios that agree with the innate emotion.
-And, voilà we see ourselves as God’s favored ones.
-Of course, that extreme begets the other side of the coin where evil lurks.
+The need to be in control is a primal sense we share with all life, or at least, all life with a developed nervous system.
+In humans, emotions drive cognition to think up appealing scenarios that agree with that innate emotion, and, voilà we have cultural narratives that offer us the evidence of our special place in creation.
+In short, we judge ourselves and unsurprisingly come out on top.